tinigon89/BrowserOS/README.md

 We saw how tools like Cursor gave developers a 10x productivity boost, yet the browser—where we spend our entire day—feels stuck and we're constantly fighting it.
 I constantly have 70+ tabs open and lose track of them.
 Can't AI help group or close them?
 Simple workflows, like "order Tide Pods from my Amazon order history," should just work with agents right now.
 And form-filling is another huge pain that AI should be able to solve.

-Imagine a browser that:
-- Manages your tabs with AI - groups them, closes the old ones, keeps you organized
-- Finds anything you've seen before instantly ("that article about AI I read last week")
-- Automates repetitive tasks - let agents do the boring stuff while you focus on what matters
-- Guards your privacy like a watchdog - your data stays yours, always

-Drop your email [here](https://nxtscape.ai), we'll send you the download link!

 ## Features 🎁
 - 🏠 Feels like home - works with all your Chrome extensions